-47 The opinion goes on to state:

-provides for assignment only with the prior consent of the lessor, such consent may be withheld only where the lessor has a commercially reasonable objection to the assignment, even in the absence of a provision in the lease stating that consent to assignment will not be unreasonably withheld.
-"47 The following states are referred to as being in this minority: Alabama (Homa-Goff Interiors.
-Inc. v.
+Some jurisdictions have reconsidered the common law and majority view and rejected it in part.
+The court in Kendall comments that "(t)he traditional majority rule has come under steady attack in recent years. \\46 The opinion goes on to state: "A growing minority of jurisdictions now hold that where a lease provides for assignment only with the prior consent of the lessor, such consent may be withheld only where the lessor has a commercially reasonable objection to the assignment, even in the absence of a provision in the lease stating that consent to assignment will not be unreasonably withheld."47 The following states are referred to as being in this minority: Alabama (Homa-Goff Interiors, Inc. v.
 Cowden in 197748); Alaska (Hendrickson v.
-Freericks in 198049); Arkansas (Warmack v.
-Merchants Nat'l Bank of Fort Smith in 198150); Florida (Fernandez v.
-Vazquez in 198151); Idaho (Funk v.
-Funk in 198152); Illinois (Jack Frost Sales v.
+Freericks in 1980); Arkansas (Warmack v.
+Merchants Nat'l Bank of Fort Smith in 1981); Florida (Fernandez v.
+Vazquez in 1981 ); Idaho (Funk v.
+Funk in 1981); Illinois (Jack Frost Sales v.
 Harris Trust & Sav.
-Bank in 198253); New Mexico (Boss Barbara.
-Inc. v.
+Bank in 198253); New Mexico (Boss Barbara, Inc. v.
 Newbill in 198254); and, Ohio (Shaker Bldg.
 Co. v.
-Federal Lime and Stone Co. in 197155).
+Federal Lime and Stone Co. in 1971).
 Three other states are mentioned for conflicting or uncertain authority (Louisianna, Massachusetts and North Carolina).
 56 The Shaker case, cited for the Ohio position, was reversed in a subsequent appeal.
 57 Also, a later Ohio case (F & L Center Co. v.
-Cunningham Drug Stores in 198458) supports the common law and majority view.
+Cunningham Drug Stores in $1984^{58}$ ) supports the common law and majority view.
 However, there have been cases in additional states supporting the minority position: Arizona (Campbell v.
-Westdahl 59 and Tucson Medical Center v Zoslow60 in 1985); and, Colorado (Basnett v.
-Vista Village Mobile Home Park in 198461).
-Recent cases considering the issue have not been universal in adopting the minority view62, and the ones adopting the minority view are not all without dissent.
-63 However, this is not due necessarily to a disagreement with the merits of the minority view.
+Westdahl and Tucson Medical Center v Zoslow in 1985); and, Colorado (Basnett v.
+Vista

+Village Mobile Home Park in 1984).
+Recent cases considering the issue have not been universal in adopting the minority view, and the ones adopting the minority view are not all without dissent.
+However, this is not due necessarily to a disagreement with the merits of the minority view.
 It may be due to the belief that the legislature, rather than the court, should make the change.
-64 There may also be a belief that the minority is the better view, but that the change to it should not be adopted retroactively.
+There may also be a belief that the minority is the better view, but that the change to it should not be adopted retroactively.
 An exact count of states is much less important than determining exactly what the minority cases do and what they do not do.